zyreoo/juice/games/fragmentsofself/README.md

 How will you keep players engaged for 30 minutes?
 What's the general scope of your game (will change as you go)? the storyline tells stuff and smtn like that.
-(btw i generated the desc from gpt cuz my english is trash)

 ---
 *Remember: Focus on gameplay mechanics and player experience.
 Save the details about story, art style, sound design, UI flowcharts, marketing plans, or achievements for later.*